Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tokenizer/2019-11-13-JAPANESE_AND_KOREAN_VOICE_SEARCH.md

 ---

 This is a brief summary of paper for me to study and organize it, [Japanese and Korean Voice Search (Mike Schuster and Kaisuke Nakajima.
-2012)](https://ieeexplore.ieee.org/document/6289079) I read and studied.
+ICASSP 2012)](https://ieeexplore.ieee.org/document/6289079) I read and studied.
 {% include MathJax.html %}

 I was interested in WordPiece model.
 The reason is When I read the paper published by Google they used **WordPiece** model.